mvolkmann/blog/src/smalltalk.md

 ## Syntax

-Before diving into the functionality provided by other windows, it's important to understand the syntax of the Smalltalk programming language.
+Before diving into the functionality provided by the Smalltalk development environment, it's important to understand the syntax of the Smalltalk programming language.

+### Summary

 The following table summarizes all the syntax.

 | Item                                              | Example                                                    |